 Coercive behaviour is an act or a pattern of acts of assault, threats, humiliation and intimidation or other abuse that is used to harm, punish, or frighten.

-The most recent Crime Survey for England and Wales (2011/12) showed that there were 2 million sufferers of domestic abuse that year and that women were the most likely to be the target with 1.2million female and 800,000 male victims.
+The most recent Crime Survey for England and Wales (2018/19) showed that there were 2.4 million sufferers of domestic abuse that year and that women were the most likely to be the target with 1.6 million female and 786,000 male victims.

 If you think you may be experiencing domestic violence or you are at all concerned for your safety or the safety of your children, domestic abuse solicitors can take fast and effective legal steps that can protect you.